csstree/csstree/docs/traversal.md

 Type: `'Rule'`, `'Atrule'`, `'Declaration'` or `null`
 Default: `null`

 Invokes nodes of specified type.
-It helps avoid extra checks and performs faster, because some subtrees may to be skipped since can't contain a node of specified type.
+It helps avoid extra checks and performs faster, because some subtrees may to be skipped since they can't contain a node of specified type.

 ## reverse

 Type: `boolean`
 Default: `false`

-Iterate children node in reverse order (from last to first).
+Iterate children nodes in reverse order (from last to first).